Caravan parks and manufactured homes fact sheet

 - the tenant causes damage or injury to the premises or other people.

 If either party believes the terms of their agreement have been breached, they should talk to the other party and try to reach an agreement.
-If agreement can not be reached in a short term tenancy, either party can leave with written notice.
+If agreement cannot be reached in a short term tenancy, either party can leave with written notice.
 In a long term tenancy, either party can serve a Notice to remedy breach (Form 11).
-Alternatively, the matter may be pursued through the RTA’s dispute resolution service and the Tribunal, by lodging a Dispute resolution request (Form 16) with the RTA.
+Alternatively, the matter may be pursued through the RTA’s dispute resolution service and QCAT.
+Customers can lodge a request for dispute resolution via RTA Web Services or by submitting a paper Dispute resolution request (Form 16)

-For more information about manufactured home agreements, contact the Department of Housing and Public Works on 13 QGOV (13 74 68).
+For more information about manufactured home agreements, contact the Department of Communities, Housing and Digital Economy on 13 QGOV (13 74 68).

 Accessing RTA forms